bitrix24/b24restdocs/api-reference/lists/fields/lists-field-add.md

 - edits needed for writing standards
 - parameter types are not specified
 - examples are missing
-- response on success is absent
+- success response is missing
-- response on error is absent
+- error response is missing

 {% endnote %}